 Lactation Recipes for Making More Breast Milk – dairy free and gluten free recipes for breakfast, lunch, dinner, homemade snacks, smoothies and desserts so that you can eat well all day long.

 Foods to Increase Milk Supply – all the foods on this list are good for you to eat and help make a high quality milk supply.
 This list includes recipes and product/supplement ideas for each food.

-Breastfeeding Soup Recipes – soup is an amazingly nourishing food and can help you make more breast milk.
+Breastfeeding Soup Recipes – soup is an amazingly nourishing food that can help you make more breast milk.
 Plus the recipes in this list can all be made in the slow cooker or instant pot making them super easy meals.

 Pumpkin Lactation Recipes – do you love pumpkin?
 All these ideas are breastfeeding friendly and includes recipes for snacks, smoothies, breakfast, lunch, and dinner with pumpkin or pumpkin spice.